Stylists squeeze out colour by eye, over-mix, and bin the excess. Across a busy week that's thousands of pounds down the drain.

 The exact formula is never recorded.
 Next visit it's a guess — and if the stylist leaves, the client's colour walks out the door with them.

-Nobody knows what's really being used, so stock counts and reordering are guesswork on top of guesswork.
+Nobody knows what's really being used, so stock counts and reordering are guesswork — you buy stock you already own while the shade you need runs out.

 Photograph the client’s hair and say the goal — “cover the grey,” “take the brass out.”
 ColorLab’s AI reads the hair in the photo and the client’s colour history, then suggests the shades and the grams.